 What Users Think About Streak

 Users of Streak like managing all of their sales activities using their Gmail inbox, especially because it means one app that they are already familiar with.
-To read in-depth reviews, visit our Streak user and reviews page.

 The best mortgage CRM is designed with lending officers in mind.
 It should include contact management with mortgage-specific milestones and automation to keep loan officers organized and their borrowers up-to-date on the lending process.
 It should also give the user multiple options—email, text, phone, and video—for communicating with their clients before, during, and after the loan closes.